Common Types Of Spiders In North Carolina + Identification Guide!

 Black Widow Spider In North Carolina:

 The black widow spider is one of the most venomous spiders in North Carolina.
 They are usually shiny and black with a red hourglass shape on their underside.
 They can be found living in woodpiles, under rocks, or around homes throughout North Carolina.
+These are located more commonly in Western NC, so we focus on these spiders with our pest services in Boone NC!

 Black widows will bite humans if they feel threatened but fortunately, their venom isn't life-threatening to most people, unless you have a serious allergic reaction.